ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 - `vault auth disable [options] PATH`
   - **Example:** `vault auth disable approle/`
-  - Note that we did not have to spacify path (auth/approle), since we are using `auth`
+  - Note that we did not have to spacify path (auth/approle), since we are using `auth` cli sub-command

 ## Vault Policies

 **Docs:** https://www.vaultproject.io/docs/concepts/policies

 - As everything, policies are path based
-- Grant or forbid access to certain paths and operations (what you can do in Vault)
+- Grant or forbid access to certain paths and operations/capabilities (what you can do in Vault)
-- Policies are `deny` by default (Empty policy)
+- All policies are `deny` by default (Empty policy)
-- Policies are assigned to tokens, identity, or auth method
+- Policies are assigned/attached to tokens, identity, or auth method
 - Defines permissions (ie. Access Control Lists (ACL))
-- No internal versioning of policies
+- **There is no internal versioning of policies**
   - As of now, you have to version and/or back up policy iterations some other way
-  - Potentially use `git`
+  - Potentially use `git` source control

 ### `root` Policy

-- Can do ANYTHING
+- Can do ANYTHING in vault
 - Careful who gets assigned this policy!
+- Cannot be deleted or modified

 ### `default` Policy

+This policy is automatically attached to all tokens.
-The default policy on a token allows the following:
+The `default` policy attached to a token allows the following:

+- `default` policy cannot be deleted or modified

 - Look up their own properties
   - ```hcl